KamRoki/KamRoki/README.md

 # Hi there 👋 My name is Kamil.
-I'm a PhD Candidate and Machine Learning Engineer 💻
+I'm Data Scientist and PhD Candidate 💻

 ## Contact me:
 * Linkedin: www.linkedin.com/in/kamroki